marcosiino/pipeflow-php/DOCUMENTATION.md

 - A `StageSetting` (fixed value defined in XML or code), or
 - A `ReferenceStageSetting` (value read dynamically from the context at runtime).

-`StageConfiguration::getSettingValue($name, $context, $required, $default)` resolves the final value and performs placeholder expansion when appropriate.
+`StageConfiguration::getSettingValue($name, $context, $required, $default)` resolves the final value and performs placeholder expansion when appropriate, or if the parameter is a `contextReference` (see [Referencing Context Data](#referencing-context-data)), this function automatically resolves the reference and returns it's value by using the provided `$context`.

 ## Referencing Context Data
 Stages often need to consume values that were produced earlier in the pipeline.
 Pipeflow provides two complementary approaches.